 *How will graduate study assist you in achieving your future career and educational aspirations?

 Your essay should be typed double-spaced and between 400-500 words.
 Since your essay provides us with a sample of your writing, it should reflect exemplary writing style, organization, and mechanics.
 Certain programs have specific guidelines for the admission essay; therefore, refer to your intended program of study’s description in the graduate catalog or the departmental website.

 - Application fee:

 Include the $50 application fee.
 Online applications require payment of the application fee by MasterCard or VISA.
 If you prefer to pay via check or money order, you must apply using our paper application.
 If you apply to two programs, you will be charged twice.
 Please note that the $50 application fee is non-refundable.

-Some programs require satisfactory scores on standardized tests, verification of a teaching certificate, portfolio or audition as part of the application process.
-For further information see Admission Requirements.
+Some programs require satisfactory scores on standardized tests, verification of a teaching certificate, or a portfolio or audition as part of the application process.
+For further information, see admission requirements.

 English Language Proficiency:

 Prospective international students for whom English is not the native language, and any applicant whose undergraduate degree is from a country where English is not the main language of instruction, are required to demonstrate English Language Proficiency.
 Review this chart for methods of demonstrating language proficiency.
 NOTE: Individual departments may require a score higher than the minimum acceptable score, so students should consult their departments.